 The remedies recommended for the mucous membrane are equally suitable for the diseases of the skin.
-Eezema, lichen, etc., are included.
-Eruption of Vesicles (blisters) with
+Eczema, lichen, etc., are included.
+Eruption of containing blood or ichor-Potassium Vesicles

-Serous-fibrinous contents, Potassium chloride.

-Albuminous , Calcium phosphute.

-Clear, watery , Sodium chloride.

-Yellowish watery , Sodium sulphate.

-Mattery , Calcium sulphate.

-Yellow, honey-coloured Sodium phosphate.
+Vesicles (blisters) with

+Serous fibrinous contents Potassium chloride Albuminous Calcium phosphate.
+Clear, watery Sodium chloride.
+Yellow, honey-col'red ,, Sodium phosphate.
+Yellowish watery Sodium sulphate.
+Mattery Calcium sulphate.

-Vesicles containing blood or ichor, Potassium phos.
-Pustules on an infiltrated base containing matter require Silica.
+Pustules on an infiltrated base containing matter

+require Silica.

-The condition of the skin after the vesicles have burst, when forming into large or small scales or crusts (scabs), requires the following treatment:-
+The scaly condition of the skin after the vesicles have burst, when forming into large or small scales or crusts (scabs) requires the following treatment:- tering) base-Silica.